robb-mm/deep-learning-challenge/README.md

         * Some columns (features) were dropped.
         * More bins were created for rare values of ORGANIZATION, INCOME_AMT, and ASK_AMT.
         * Input layer's input dimension is adjusted when column(s) is(are) dropped or bin(s) is(are) created.
-        * Number of layers, number of neurons and different activations were used, with HyperParameter Tuning.
+        * Number of layers, number of neurons and different activation functions were used, with manual tuning and HyperParameter Tuning.
         * Number of epochs was changed, used 50 or 100.

 ## Summary